Updated with response from the Twin Rivers Hockey League.

 This year, the Chiefs fell in the finals to the Allan Flames, but were poised to work hard to again return to the finals next year.

-However, this spring, the Chiefs were removed from the league by league members in a unanimous vote.
+However, this spring, the Chiefs were removed from the league by league members in a member vote.

 MBC News spoke with new manager Brandon Thomas about what happened.